Divya Sainathan is a writer and editor with a special interest in early childhood education.

 The irresistible urge to step into puddles or dirty water puts children at risk of developing leptospirosis, especially when they have open wounds.

-Leptospirosis
+Understanding Leptospirosis

 Vaccination is the first line of defense against major viral and bacterial diseases.

-The health threats of monsoons are easy to beat when we take precautions and make healthy choices.
-Many of these lifestyle decisions can be extended to life well beyond the rains, to keep good health.
+The health threats posed by monsoons are easy to beat when we take necessary precautions and make healthy choices.
+Many of these lifestyle decisions can extend well beyond the rains to maintain good health.

 Comments